WilliamWelsh/DominosDiscord/README.md

 ### Overview

 I made this just for fun.
-It uses Discord interaction features to let you order a pizza in real life.
-When ordering, sensitive data such as credit card details and you address should <strong>not</strong> be sent in a message, so fill out `Config.cs` if you want to try this out for yourself.
-I also don't suggesting editing this project to let a user input that sensitive data.
+It uses Discord's interaction features to let you order a pizza and have it delivered.
+When ordering, sensitive data such as credit card details and your address should <strong>not</strong> be sent in a message, so fill out `Config.cs` if you really want to try this out for yourself.
+I also don't suggest editing this project to let a user input that sensitive data.

 ### How to use

 Since ordering pizza involves sensitive data such as your address and card details, only one person is allowed to use this bot: you.
-If you really want to use it, make a new bot in the Discord developer center, fill out the `Config.cs` file, invite the bot to your server, and run it.
+If you really want to use it, make a new bot in the [Discord developer center](https://discord.com/developers/applications), fill out the `Config.cs` file, invite the bot to your server, and run it.

 ### To Run
 1. Make sure you have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)